KaylorBen/nixcord/README.md

 }
 ```

-I highly recommend configuring Nixcord with an open Vencord client
+It is highly recommend configuring Nixcord with an open Vencord client
 to look through available plugins and options.
 More comprehensive
 documentation is available [here](docs/INDEX.md).